aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/README.md

 # Guidance for Low Latency, High Throughput Inference using Efficient Compute on Amazon EKS
 The [**guidance-for-machine-learning-inference-on-aws**](https://github.com/aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws) repository contains an end-to-end automation faremework example for running model inference locally on Docker or at scale on Amazon EKS Kubernetes cluster.
-It supports EKS compute nodes based on CPU, GPU, Graviton and Inferentia processor architectures  and can pack multiple models in a single processor core for improved cost efficiency.
+It supports EKS compute nodes based on CPU, GPU, AWS Graviton and AWS Inferentia processor architectures  and can pack multiple models in a single processor core for improved cost efficiency.
 While this example focuses on one processor architecture at a time, iterating over the steps below for various CPU/GPU Efficient Compute and Inferentia architectures enables hybrid deployments where the best processor/accelerator is used to serve each model depending on its resource consumption profile.
 In this sample repository, we use a [bert-base](https://huggingface.co/distilbert-base-multilingual-cased) NLP model from [huggingface.co](https://huggingface.co/), however the project structure and workflow is generic and can be adapted for use with other models.